Semantic-Web/Joey-C/README.md

 # Joey-C
-Semantic Web Course Submissions of Joey C
+Semantic Web Course Submissions of Joey C.
+Add a string to test.x